corda/corda/docs/source/serialization.rst

         data class Example (val a: Int, val b: String)

-Both properties a and b will be included in the serialised form.
-However, as stated above, properties not mentioned in the constructor will not be serialised.
-For example, in the following code property c will not be considered part of the serialised form
+Properties ``a`` and ``b`` will be included in the serialised form.

+However, properties not mentioned in the constructor will not be serialised.
+For example, in the following code, property ``c`` will not be considered part of the serialised form:

 .. container:: codeset